STUDENT RIGHTS AND RESPONSIBILITIES

 F. Step 6: Appeal

-Within five (5) days of receiving a written decision, the student may file an appeal with the College’s Appeals Officer.
-In cases of academic dishonesty, the Appeals Officer shall be the College’s senior academic officer or designee.
+Within five (5) days of receiving a written decision, the student may file an appeal with the College’s Appeals Officer, Vice President for Student Success and Enrollment Management.

 An appeal must be submitted in writing and be based on a credible claim that: